Leni Riefenstahl: Detention and trials

 Novelist and sports writer Budd Schulberg, assigned by the U.S. Navy to the OSS for intelligence work while attached to John Ford's documentary unit, was ordered to arrest Riefenstahl at her chalet in Kitzbühel, ostensibly to have her identify Nazi war criminals in German film footage captured by the Allied troops shortly after the war.
 Riefenstahl said she was not aware of the nature of the internment camps.
 According to Schulberg, "She gave me the usual song and dance.
 She said, 'Of course, you know, I'm really so misunderstood.
 I'm not political'".

-Riefenstahl said she was fascinated by the Nazis, but also politically naive, remaining ignorant about war crimes.
-Throughout 1945 to 1948, she was held by various Allied-controlled prison camps across Germany.
+Riefenstahl said she was fascinated by the Nazis, but also politically naive, claiming ignorance about any war crimes.
+Throughout 1945 to 1948, she was held in various Allied-controlled prison camps across Germany.
 She was also under house arrest for a period of time.
 She was tried four times by postwar authorities for denazification and eventually found to be a "fellow traveller" (Mitläufer) who sympathised with the Nazis.
 While never an official member of the Nazi party, she was always seen in association due to the propaganda films she made in Nazi Germany.
-Over the years, she filed and won over fifty libel cases against people who had accused her of complicity with Nazi crimes.
+Over the years, she filed and won over fifty libel cases against people who had accused her of complicity in Nazi crimes.

 Riefenstahl said that her biggest regret in life was meeting Hitler, declaring, "It was the biggest catastrophe of my life.
 Until the day I die people will keep saying, 'Leni is a Nazi', and I'll keep saying, 'But what did she do?'"
-Even though she went on to win up to fifty libel cases, details about her relation to the Nazi party generally remain unclear.
+Even though she went on to win up to fifty libel cases, details about her relation to the Nazi party remained unclear during her lifetime.

 Shortly before she died, Riefenstahl voiced her final words on the subject of her connection to Hitler in a BBC interview: "I was one of millions who thought Hitler had all the answers.
 We saw only the good things; we didn't know bad things were to come."

+In October 2024, Andres Veiel and Sandra Maischberger released a documentary based on Riefenstahl's legacy document collection of 700 archive boxes.